cran/brms.mmrm/README.md

 itself against SAS in [this
 vignette](https://openpharma.github.io/mmrm/latest-tag/articles/mmrm_review_methods.html).
-For additional validation in your functional area or domain of expertise, you may choose to run the similar analyses on your own datasets to compare `brms.mmrm` against [`mmrm`](https://openpharma.github.io/mmrm/latest-tag/) and/or SAS.
+For additional validation in your functional area or domain of expertise, you may choose to run similar analyses on your own datasets to compare `brms.mmrm` against [`mmrm`](https://openpharma.github.io/mmrm/latest-tag/) and/or SAS.